corporatemodelling/abtutor-deploy-scripts/README.md

 ## Clone this repo

-First of all, make a clone of this repo, and keep your own **private** copy with your own customized files.
+First of all, make a fork of this repo, and keep your own **private** copy with your own customized files.

 ## Installing a pre-release